tobyscott25/blog/content/posts/s3-hosting/index.md

 - Uploads the built React app assets (in the `dist` directory) to the S3 bucket.
 - Invalidate's the CDN cache so the new S3 bucket contents are reflected immediately.

 This all runs in the cloud on runners hosted by GitHub and we don't want to expose any sensitive information in this workflow file because it's stored as code in the repo.
-But GitHub still needs to know the secret values when running the workflow, so we will need to tell GitHub the values of the obfuscated secrets.
+But GitHub still needs to know the secret values when running the workflow, so we will need to tell GitHub the values of the secrets.

-Looking at the workflow file, the obfuscated secrets are as follows:
+Looking at the workflow file, the secrets are as follows:

 - `AWS_ACCESS_KEY_ID` - Must be generated via Security Credentials page.
 - `AWS_SECRET_ACCESS_KEY` - Must be generated via Security Credentials page.